 There is a strong genetic component to the disease, with over 50% of Americans having a family history of alcoholism.
 In addition to genetics, neuroscience research is beginning to identify the chemical effects of alcohol on the brain structures.
 Using MRI and PET imaging, scientists are able to literally see the impact of alcoholism on the human brain.
 According to the National Institute on Alcohol Abuse and Alcoholism, a method called event-related potentials (ERP) has allowed researchers to identify markers that appear in the brains of alcoholics and their children, becoming a useful tool for identifying individuals at risk for alcoholism.

 Other potential risk factors for developing an alcohol use disorder include alcohol being introduced at an early age, psychological factors, such as a co-occurring mental health disorder, poorly formed coping skills or a lack of resilience, or stressful life events.

 All too often, someone wrestling with an alcohol dependency may hit a low point and impulsively decide to stop drinking on his or her own.
-Attempting to undergo alcohol detox alone is a serious mistake, as sudden, unpredictable acute withdrawal symptoms can emerge, requiring immediate medical attention.
-Medical detox specialists possess the training to quickly intervene should severe withdrawal symptoms suddenly occur.
+Attempting to undergo alcohol detox alone is a serious mistake, as sudden, unpredictable acute withdrawal symptoms can emerge, requiring immediate assessment.
+Detox specialists possess the training to quickly intervene should severe withdrawal symptoms suddenly occur.

-During medical detox, specialists will administer medications as needed to dramatically reduce many of the common alcohol withdrawal symptoms, as well as provide emotional support.
-The goal of a medical detox is to use medical interventions to guide the client safely through the withdrawals with the least amount of discomfort, while preparing the individual to transition into the treatment phase of recovery.
+During the detox process, specialists will administer medications as needed to dramatically reduce many of the common alcohol withdrawal symptoms, as well as provide emotional support.
+The goal of a residential detox is to use interventions to guide the client safely through the withdrawals with the least amount of discomfort, while preparing the individual to transition into the treatment phase of recovery.

 Factors that Influence Withdrawal Severity